 The Moon Reversed as How Someone (He/She) Sees You

 When reversed, this card deals with the denial of certain aspects of you.

 The Moon card reversed indicates that you are seen as larger than life.
 You project your best qualities and catch the spotlight, but unknowingly avoid and hide your weaknesses.
 Others see an ideal version of you that is far from the truth.
 There is a certain danger in repressing your dark side.

 We are blinded by the beauty of moonlight, so much so that we may not see the danger approaching in the darkness.

 It is time to analyze yourself and hold yourself accountable.
 Others may be ignoring the parts of you that need improvement, sweeping them under the rug.
 Those surrounding you are only able to see the positives, which, as nice as that sounds, is detrimental in the long run.

 It is important to surround ourselves with those who push us to be better.
-Currently, though, others have an imbalance perception of you.
+Currently, though, others have an imbalanced perception of you.
 You’re not perfect and it’s okay for them to know that.

-What does The Moon mean in Love?
+What does The Moon Tarot Card Mean in Love?

 When The Moon makes an appearance in our readings, something’s up.
 It’s up to you to get to the bottom of it.
 In love readings, this is no exception.